believer/coc-rescript/README.md

 [coc.nvim](https://github.com/neoclide/coc.nvim) extension for
 [ReScript](http://rescript-lang.org/).

-Still early development and I've bundled the [server](https://github.com/rescript-lang/rescript-vscode/) in the package, but formatting works.
+The server is a rewrite of the [VS Code server](https://github.com/rescript-lang/rescript-vscode/) in ReScript.
+For now only formatting works.

 # Installation